Trails-Through-Shadows/TTS-Dashboard/README.md

 # TTS-Dashboard

 This repository contains the code for the TTS Dashboard. <br>
-The dashboard is a web application that allows users to view and interact with administrative data inside TTS database.
+The dashboard is a web application that allows users to view and interact with game data inside a TTS database using API interface.
+It provides a user-friendly interface written in Django and TypeScript.

 ## Setup
 - Clone the repository